Naludrag/AIT/labo3/Rapport.md

 server s1 ${WEBAPP_1_IP}:3000 weight 2 check cookie s1
 server s2 ${WEBAPP_2_IP}:3000 weight 1 check cookie s2
 ```
-Then set the delay to 250 ms .We can the see the following results
+Then set the delay to 250 ms. We can the see the following results

 ![weight](img/4.5.PNG)

-With the previous configuration,  S1 took a higher weight ,so it  handles a greater workload.
+With the previous configuration, S1 has a higher weight, so it handles a greater workload.
 The time of execution is therefore even longer.
 An ideal solution would be to redirect less traffic to servers that are slower.

 #### 4.6
  The following picture shows the results of Jmeter after clearing the cookies with every iteration.
  ![without cookies ](img/4.6.PNG)

-The change is quite major.We see that more load is processed by the faster node or we can say the available one.
+The change is quite major.
+We see that more load is processed by the faster node or we can say the available one.
 This is due to the concurrent session limit on each node.The node cannot process more than a limited  simultaneous sessions and in our case it takes 250 ms before responding.
-The Proxy server HAProxy  will therefore send the requests that coming to a node which is available in this case the S2 node.
+The Proxy server HAProxy will therefore send the incoming requests to a node which is available in this case the S2 node.

 ### Task 5 :  Balancing strategies
 #### 5.1